neocotic/convert-svg/packages/convert-svg-to-png/README.md

         -V, --version          output the version number
         --no-color             disables color output
-        --base-url <url>       specify base URL to use for all relative URLs in SVG --filename <filename>  specify filename for the PNG output when processing STDIN --height <value>       specify height for PNG
+        --background <color>   specify background color for transparent regions in SVG --base-url <url>       specify base URL to use for all relative URLs in SVG --filename <filename>  specify filename for the PNG output when processing STDIN --height <value>       specify height for PNG